• Participant registration

 Return to Hôtel Forestel: 5:00 p.m.

-This workshop offers an opportunity to better understand these challenges and to see, in concrete terms, how the forestry industry is gradually adapting to regulatory requirements and growing social expectations.
-The valorization of forest residues has become a catalyst for unexpected innovative projects, which you are invited to discover during an industrial site visit followed by presentations on mapping initiatives and innovative projects related to extractives.
+This workshop offers an opportunity to better understand these challenges and to see, in concrete terms, how the forestry industry is adapting and innovating in response to changes driven by the socio-economic context, environmental conditions, and market regulations.
+The valorization of forest residues presents a new opportunity to initiate innovative projects in both energy and the development of value-added products.

 Bus departure from Hôtel Forestel: 8:00 a.m.